galantelab/reboot/docs/README.md

    By default, both univariate and multivariate survival analyses use the median score value as a cutoff to stratify patients in high and low score signatures.
 Alternatively, this cutoff value may be based on a Receiver Operator Characteristic (ROC) curve using Nearest Neighbour Estimate (NNE) method and the Youden statistics, where J = [sensitivity + (specificity -1)].
 If more than one J coefficient is available, then the first one is chosen.

-   If a multivariate analysis is performed based on a ROC curve, a bootstrap resampling method is applied once the provided clinical dataset passes the following additional filters: (i) final dataset with at least 70% of the original one (Not Available - NA filter) and; (ii) the frequency of the less abundant category for each co-variable is not less than 20% (proportion filter).
+   If a multivariate analysis is performed based on a ROC curve, a bootstrap resampling method is applied once the provided clinical dataset passes the following additional filters: (i) final dataset with at least 70% of the original one and; (ii) the frequency of the less abundant category for each co-variable is not less than 20% (proportion filter).
 Otherwise, the multivariate analysis is performed without the bootstrap method.
 After 100 iterations, the relevance frequency of each co-variable with the event is calculated.

 ### Usage